h3nnn4n/strangelo/Readme.md

 Adventures on tracing rays for fun and...
 Yeah just fun.
 No profits here.

+This implements a path tracer using an OpenGL compute shader.
+Spheres and triangle primitives are supported, with diffuse, metallic and dielectric materials.

+There are a few bugs laying around causing some visual artifacts, and some portions are implemented in a plain wrong way (but giving reasonable outputs).

 ## Setting up

 - Run `git submodules update --init --recursive` in the `deps` folder